MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

 ## Known issues

-Any flow that you create from within the Power Automate app is located in your organization's default environment.
+- Any flow that you create from within the Power Automate app is located in your organization's default environment.
+- The Power Automate app and Power Automate Actions app need to be enabled in the Microsoft Teams admin center [https://admin.teams.microsoft.com/policies/manage-apps](https://admin.teams.microsoft.com/policies/manage-apps) in order for this functionality to work.

 ## Related articles
 - [Manage your flows in Microsoft Teams](./teams-app-home.md).